Crystal Peaks: Services

-Tram stop
+Tram Stop

-Crystal Peaks tram stop is located in Waterthorpe on the Sheffield Supertram system, and serves Crystal Peaks Shopping Centre and Retail Park, Drakehouse Retail Park, and Waterthorpe.
+Crystal Peaks tram stop is located in Waterthorpe on the South Yorkshire Supertram system, and serves Crystal Peaks Shopping Centre and Retail Park, Drakehouse Retail Park, and Waterthorpe.
 It consists of two platforms.

-Crystal Peaks is also served by the Beighton/Drake House Lane tram stop, which is located behind the "Green" car park.
+The east side of Crystal Peaks shopping centre is also served by the Beighton Drakehouse Lane tram stop, which is located behind the "Green" car park.